 Varying in size, thickness, and material, there are countless types of blind threaded inserts for applications across industries.
 Here are some of the most common types of threaded inserts:

-- Heavy-wall thickness rivet nuts: These blind threaded inserts were designed in the 1930s as RIVNUT® and are used in the aerospace industry.
+- Heavy-wall thickness rivet nuts: The original iteration of these blind threaded inserts, RIVNUT®, were designed in the 1930s.
+These inserts are commonly used in the aerospace industry.

 - Nutserts: These inserts are ideal for use with thicker materials.